hashicorp/consul-telemetry-collector/README.md

   <span>Consul Telemetry Collector</span>
 </h1>

-Consul Telemetry Collector is a lightweight openteletry collector used to collect metrics, logs and traces from a Consul cluster and export it to HCP or another OTLP compliant endpoint.
+Consul Telemetry Collector is a lightweight OpenTelemetry collector used to collect metrics, logs and traces from a Consul cluster and export them to HCP or another OTLP compliant endpoint.

 ## Development